 - Chew food evenly on both sides of your mouth

 - Do not sit with your chin resting on your hand

 - Practice good posture — keep your head up, back straight, and shoulders squared

 - Avoid caffeine in the afternoon

 Many people get TMD without ever having braces or Invisalign; it is a multi-faceted disorder.
 Symptoms usually wax and wane regardless of whether braces are worn.

-If you are experiencing any of the symptoms listed above and are concerned that you’re a candidate for TMD treatment, please contact our office for a consultation.
+If you are experiencing any of the symptoms listed above, please contact our office for a consultation.